mckelvey/instagram-node-lib/README.md

 ## Developers

 Hey, this is my first Node.js project, my first NPM package, and my first public repo (and happy to finally be giving back for all the code I've enjoyed over the years).
-If you have suggestions please email me, register an issue, fork and branch, etc. (You know the routine probably better than I.)
+If you have suggestions please email me, register an issue, fork (dev please) and branch, etc. (You know the routine probably better than I.)

 If you add additional functionality, your pull request must have corresponding additional tests and supporting documentation.